drojaazu/suddendesu/content/entry/pocket-gal-deluxe-debug-menu-and-more/index.md

 - data east
 - debug tools
 - copy warning
+- hidden credits
 draft: false
 ---

 There's a [request on mamecheat](http://www.mamecheat.co.uk/forums/viewtopic.php?f=1&t=11547) for Pocket Gal Deluxe, and I figured I'd give it a go.
 I played around for a bit, then discovered a nice, juicy string table with some intriguing bits of text.
-After a few hours of working backwards through the disassembly, I've discovered a number of interesting bits in the game!
+After a few hours of working backwards through the disassembly, I discovered a number of interesting tidbits in the data!

 <!--more-->